ArjanCodes/examples/encapsulation/README.md

 -- encapsulation with and without information hiding example

-Encapsulation, the good and the bad:
+Encapsulation, pros and cons:

+- to do